-4. Notwithstanding Paragraph 2, Tethe Secretary-General may propose to and the Contractor may agree to a change to the Plan of Work that is not a Material Change in accordance with the relevant Standards, to correct minor omissions, errors or other such defects.
-After consulting the Contractor, the Secretary-General may make the change to the Plan of Work, and the Contractor shall implement such change.
-The Secretary-General shall so inform the Commission and the Council at its their next meeting.
-The Council may decide to apply the procedure as provided in paragraph (2).
-NORI, TOML, BMJ - delete
+4. Notwithstanding Paragraph 2, Norway - delete] The Secretary-General may propose to and the Contractor may agree [the Contractor may propose and the Secretary-General may agree] united Kingdom - replace to a change to the Plan of Work that is not a Material Change in accordance with the relevant Standards, to correct minor omissions, errors or other such defects.
+After consulting the Contractor, the Secretary General may make the change to the Plan of Work, and the Contractor shall implement such change.
+Norway supports deletion] The Secretary-General shall so inform the Commission and the Council at its their next meeting.
+[The Council may decide to apply the procedure as provided in paragraph (2) in any event [Pew].]
+[NORI, TOML, BMJ - delete]